 The Program Administrator will work with servicers during each reporting cycle to resolve any edits that arise in the OMR reporting process.
-Servicers have until two business days prior to the close of the monthly reporting cycle (the 17th calendar day of the month or the prior business day if the 17th is not a business day) to clear up any edits and to report a final OMR to the Program Administrator.
+Servicers have until the eighth (8th) business day of the month to clear up any edits and to report a final OMR to the Program Administrator.
 For specific dates, servicers should refer to the Operational Reporting calendar, which is located on www.HMPadmin.com.